Have you ever stopped to ponder the sliding door moments in your life?

 Centuries before Lorenz, Benjamin Franklin, in his wisdom, warned:

 “A little neglect may breed great mischief.”

-He also included an adage from the 13th century that serves as a serious reminder that seemingly insignificant acts or omissions can have disastrous and unanticipated consequences:
+He shared a timeless adage from the 13th century, a stark reminder that the most seemingly inconsequential acts or omissions can birth unforeseen and disastrous consequences:

 One missing horseshoe nail could be insignificant, or it could result in the defeat of a war.
 It’s impossible to know which outcome will occur.

 As you journey through life, these sliding door moments surround you—silent opportunities that open and close in the blink of an eye.